 Ocean Indicators Platform for Policy makers

-Ocean By Data - System and UX architecture
+Ocean By Data — UX & System Architecture

 NOTE : Some details have been simplified/modified due to NDA.